aayush6194/Clipboard2JSON/README.md

 [![Build Status](https://travis-ci.org/lawrencek0/Clipboard2JSON.svg?branch=master)](https://travis-ci.org/lawrencek0/Clipboard2JSON)

-Clipboard2JSON is a tool that watches the window's clipboard and writes the contents to a JSON file when the clipboard selection changes.
-It abstracts over the WinAPI and the X11 library to provide a common interface for working with the clipboard.
+Clipboard2JSON is a tool that watches the system clipboard and writes the contents to a JSON file when the clipboard selection changes.
+It abstracts over the WinAPI and the X11 library to provide a common interface for tranforming clipboard data to JSON.

+It currently works only on Windows and Linux with X11 Server.

 ## Usage